 - Cornstarch/tapioca starch/arrowroot powder

-What other meats can you use – this recipe will work well with elk, antelope, moose, beef, bear – really any red meat.
+What other meats can you use – this recipe will work well with beef stew meat, elk, antelope, moose, bear – really any red meat.
+You can also follow this recipe to make a delicious slow cooker beef stew.
 When I use the term venison here or in my book, you can assume I’m also including elk, antelope, and moose.

 To make this slow cooker venison stew gluten-free – This recipe has not been tested with gluten-free flour, however, I imagine it will work just fine.
 You can also choose to omit steps 1-2 in the recipe card below and add the starch suggested in step 6.